Stanningfield

-Stanningfield is a village and former civil parish, since 1988 in the parish of Bradfield Combust with Stanningfield, in the West Suffolk district of the county of Suffolk, England.
+Stanningfield is a village and former civil parish, now in the parish of Bradfield Combust with Stanningfield, in the West Suffolk district of the county of Suffolk, England.
 The village lies just off of the A134 road, about 5 miles (8 km) south-east of Bury St Edmunds, 5 miles/8 km north-west of Lavenham, and 10 miles/16 km north of Sudbury.
+In 1961 the parish had a population of 211.

 Governance

-Stanningfield belongs to the West Suffolk district of the shire county of Suffolk.
-The three tiers of local government are Suffolk County Council, St Edmundsbury Borough Council and Bradfield Combust with Stanningfield Parish Council.
+On 1 April 1988 the parish was merged with Bradfield Combust to form "Bradfield Combust with Stanningfield" Stanningfield belongs to the West Suffolk district of the shire county of Suffolk.
+The three tiers of local government are Suffolk County Council, West Suffolk Council and Bradfield Combust with Stanningfield Parish Council.
 The parish currently lacks a parish plan or design statement.

 History

 Stanningfield takes its name from the Early English name "Stanfella" or "Stansfelda" meaning "stony field".
 It is known that the area was occupied early in recorded British history as traces of Roman occupation has been found on one local farm.
 Occasional documentary references mention the village in Anglo-Saxon and Norman times, including The Domesday Book.
 The oldest building, St Nicholas' Church, dates back at least to the Norman period.

 The 1838 Tithe Map shows the same internal road patterns as today, with roads leading out to the neighbouring villages of Hawstead, Lawshall, Great Whelnetham, Sicklesmere, Bradfield Combust and Cockfield.
 The nearest railway station was located in the last until it closed to passengers in 1961.
 The River Lark is a dominant feature, as are several village greens.
 Hoggard's Green, the largest, has long played an important part in community life.
 The pond on that green has long gone, but in 1996 a successful reclamation of an ancient pond at Old Lane was undertaken.